About me/ my work

 I have strong community networks and am the Research Lead for a Manchester-based human rights charity (RAPAR); Research/ Evaluation Lead for a national anti-poverty partnership (GRIPP); and co-founder of the national Status Now 4 All Network (SNN).

-Established in 2001, RAPAR is a human rights organisation based in Manchester, UK, primarily concerned with displaced people and issues relating to displaced people.
+Established in 2001, RAPAR is a human rights research and campaigning organisation based in Manchester, UK, primarily concerned with displaced people and issues relating to displaced people.
 RAPAR’s focus is on research, campaigning and community development for rights in the UK’s hostile environment.
 I have been the Research Lead for RAPAR since 2015.

 GRIPP (Growing Rights Instead of Poverty Partnership) comprises several organisations and networks (Amnesty UK, Just Fair, ATD Fourth World, Poverty Truth Commission, Thrive Teeside, The Bevan Foundation, and RAPAR) working together to end poverty across the nations and regions of the UK.
 I am the I am the Research/ Evaluation Lead for GRIPP.